tannergaucher/blog/content/blog/2019/Best-Learning-Strategies-For-Beginners-Video-By-Andy-Sterkowitz/index.md

 ## My Thoughts

-- Finding the sweetspot between active and passive is tough as a self-learner
+Finding the sweetspot between allocating time for active versus passive learning is something I have struggled with as a self-learner.
+I spend a lot of time banging my head aginst problems, rather than watching others solve problems on screen (tutorial pergatory [link it]('')).

-- I probably spend too much time banging my head against things, compared to the amount of time I spend reading and learning.
-But I think that's both good and bad
+That's both good and bad.
+The good being gaining a stronger understanding of the what and how of problem solving.
+But there's always a latent question of whether this is the best use of my time.
+And there are certainly concepts that are best learned by reading and watching videos than intuited from practice.

+I like the idea of keeping a list of concepts questions as they pop up and batching them for later.
+I've started to do this already.
+And becuase I've very on board with the ideas of teach what you learn and learning in the open, the plan is to take these questions and turn them into short blog posts.